ABorrel/CompDESC/README.md

 - 9-10-19: Change table property to use the native RDKIT property
 - 9-10-19: Update table of atomic property and fix bug cleanning process
 - 9-12-19: Fix minor bug and optimize speed
+- 9-17-19: Change import and PNG file to server version

 # Dependancies
 Development in python3.6 with